tbhb/aclaf/CONTRIBUTING.md

 **What makes a great bug report:**

 - Clear, descriptive title summarizing the issue
-- **Minimum reproducible example**: A minimal, complete code sample that demonstrates the issue (see below)
+- **Reproducible example**: A minimal, complete code sample that demonstrates the issue (see below)
 - Steps to reproduce the problem with the minimal example
 - Expected behavior versus actual behavior
 - Environment details (Python version, operating system, Aclaf version/commit)
 - Stack traces or error messages (if applicable)

-**Creating a minimum reproducible example:**
+**Creating a reproducible example:**

-A minimum reproducible example (MRE) is crucial for quickly identifying and fixing bugs.
+A reproducible example (MRE) is crucial for quickly identifying and fixing bugs.
 A good MRE:

 - Is **minimal**: Contains only the code necessary to reproduce the issue (remove unrelated features, options, or logic)
 - Is **complete**: Includes all imports, setup, and code needed to run the example without modifications